Oklahoma National Guardsmen depart to support 60th Presidential Inauguration

 |Downloads:

-This work, Oklahoma National Guardsmen depart to support 60th Presidential Inauguration [Image 4 of 4], by 1SG Mireille Merilice, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma National Guardsmen depart to support 60th Presidential Inauguration, by SGT Haden Tolbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Oklahoma National Guardsmen depart to support 60th Presidential Inauguration